 The course is conceived as an historical and anthropological survey of the main events and issues that characterized Early Modern Italy.
 This period, which starts with the Black Death (1348) and goes until the Enlightenment (ca. 1700), will be considered as a consistent and unitary section of history in which the merging of classical heritage and religious creed produced many of the elements which shaped European Civilization.
 Attention will be broadly focused on culture, politics, and religion in order to grasp the elements of specificity of the Old Regime.
 Special emphasis will be put on the princely court, and on ideas, manners and art forms that were codified by this aristocratic environment, as one of the most relevant contribution of Renaissance and Baroque Italy to Western behavioral and cultural codes.
 Attention will also be put on the analysis of the lower ranks of Italian society, studying how the lower sectors of the Italian population (servants, prostitutes, and desperately poor) were excluded from political power.
 In this regard, the course will examine Italian mentality in the sixteenth and seventeenth centuries and how minorities were commonly persecuted in trial in which judges and courts were commonly legitimized by biased political forces.

-This one-credit course provides a structured engagement for students at Villa Le Balze with their host city, Florence.
+This required, one-credit course provides structured engagement for students at Villa Le Balze with their host city, Florence.
 The history of the city from the Roman foundation is presented in synopsis.
 Discussion is included of life in the city today and the problems that its community faces.
 Students do much of the learning in this course onsite and will also be given an opportunity to explore the community further through an independent project.
 The overall goal of the course is to give students an intellectual framework for talking about Florence’s past and present, thereby helping students to see connections between their other courses at Villa Le Balze, their academic work as a whole, and their extracurricular experiences during their semester at Florence.

 The course will explore key issues in the field of EU environmental policy.
 The first part of the course will be dedicated to the analysis of how the EU works in the environmental field: EU environmental principles, legislative instruments, and the role of EU institutions in environmental policy-making.
 The second part of the course will look in detail at the different policy sectors of the EU environmental policy: sustainable development, water, air, noise, biodiversity and nature, soil and GMOs and waste.
 Particular attention will be devoted to the recent EU decisions on energy and climate change, namely, the European Energy Union and the 2030 Climate Change Targets in order to compare EU strategies with American and Chinese strategies.
 Finally, we will study EU Environmental Policy in a global context and how things may change under U.S. President Donald Trump.